lirantal/Proactive-Controls-for-JavaScript-Supply-Chain-Security/README.md

 ### Sign your commits and tags

-- ✅ Sign your git commits with a PGP key to ensure that your identity as a GitHub committer has high integrity amarkssurance.
+- ✅ Sign your git commits with a PGP key to ensure that your identity as a GitHub committer has high integrity mark assurance.
 - ❌ If your commits do not contain the signature metadata that ensures your identity then others can potentially impersonate your account.

 GitHub marks commits and tags visually in the UI with a `verified` badge to identify work that has been signed using a cryptographic key, whether locally on the git repository, or if the key was uploaded to GitHub.
 Consult the [GitHub commit signature verification](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification) documentation for further details on setup.